Estapearl/Safeguarding-Digital-Banking-Transactions-with-Data/README.md

 Although 95% of flagged transactions were completed, only a small proportion were stopped or reversed, suggesting that most fraudulent activity slips through before detection.

 Across countries, **Germany, France, and the Netherlands** recorded the highest fraud volumes, while monthly trends remained consistent throughout the year reinforcing that fraud risk is continuous and not seasonal.

 <img src="https://github.com/Estapearl/Safeguarding-Digital-Banking-Transactions-with-Data/blob/main/EuroTrust%20Executive%20Dashboard.png" width="800">

+#### Dashboard 2: Account Risk Insight

+This dashboard explores how individual customer accounts behave and how those behaviors relate to fraud risk.
+Using features engineered in SQL such as each account’s total transactions, average transaction size, and historical fraud rate.
+This dashboard highlights where the highest risks lie across EuroTrust’s customer base.

+Out of all analyzed accounts, **2,043 were classified as high-risk,** showing patterns of unusually frequent or large transactions.
+The average transaction amount was **€464,** and the overall account-level fraud rate stood at **4.74%.**

+A deeper look revealed that while most customers (around 80%) maintained a low-risk profile, a small fraction showed extreme behaviors for example, **accounts EUACCT14631 and EUACCT15552** had a 100% fraud rate across five transactions each, a strong indicator of potential misuse or compromised accounts.

+From a business standpoint, this dashboard allows Compliance and Risk teams to:

+- Identify the small group of customers driving most of the fraud exposure,

+- Prioritize investigations using data-backed risk categories (low, moderate, high, critical), and

+- Strengthen monitoring rules around transaction frequency and size for early detection.

+#### Dashboard 3: Fraud Alert Monitoring

+This dashboard focuses on real-time fraud detection and alert tracking, summarizing how many transactions were flagged by the system and which risk categories triggered those alerts.
+It provides an operational view for the Risk and Compliance teams to monitor live threats and review alert trends.

+Across all transactions analyzed, the system generated **36,000 alerts,** of which **12,000** were classified as high-risk.
+The most recent alert was logged on **December 31, 2024, at 11:35:56 PM,** showing that the fraud monitoring process remains active through year-end.

+In terms of distribution, mobile transactions accounted for nearly half **(49.5%)** of all alerts, followed by web channels (25.5%), confirming that digital channels remain the primary targets for fraud attempts.
+The majority of alerts **(62.6%)** were triggered by new beneficiary transactions, followed by high-risk amount alerts **(34.3%)** and unusually large transactions **(3.1%)** indicating that fraudsters often exploit beneficiary changes more than transaction size alone.

+From a business perspective, this dashboard enables teams to:

+- Monitor fraud activity in near real time,

+- Track which alert rules generate the most cases, and

+- Quickly prioritize high-risk alerts for investigation before financial losses occur.